How do I qualify for an IMHA?

-- Talking to people about how the Mental Health Act affects them, including any conditions and restrictions
+- Explaining how the Mental Health Act affects people, including any conditions and restrictions.

-- Helping them understand their rights and how to exercise them
+- Helping people understand their rights and how to exercise them.

-- Explaining what rights other people have under the Mental Health Act (for example, nearest relatives)
+- Clarifying the rights of others under the Mental Health Act (e.g., nearest relatives).

-- Accessing free legal support to help people appeal to a Mental Health Review Tribunal
+- Assisting people in accessing free legal support to appeal to a Mental Health Review Tribunal.

-- Supporting individuals to voice their views, wishes and feelings about their mental health care and treatment.
+- Supporting people to express their views, wishes, and feelings about their care and treatment.

-- Attending meetings (for example ward reviews, multidisciplinary reviews, discharge planning meetings)
+- Attending meetings, such as ward reviews, multidisciplinary reviews, or discharge planning meetings.

-- Making a complaint or raising a concern about someone’s care and treatment
+- Helping with complaints or raising concerns about care and treatment.

 Who can make a referral?